Stewart F. Lane: Theatre

 Expanding into film, Lane produced the documentary Show Business: the Road to Broadway and Brooklyn Rules starring Alec Baldwin and Freddy Prinze Jr. Lane produced the Broadway production of Company starring Raul Ezparza, Cyrano de Bergerac for Great Performances on PBS.

 Lane previously sat on the board of directors of Rogar Studios and currently is on the board of trustees of The Actor's Fund of America.
 Lane sat on the board of governors of the Broadway League for eleven years and still remains a member of the League.
 He is on the board of advisors for the American Theater Wing and previously The Times Square Group.
 Lane is the chairman of the board of directors of the Theatre Museum.

-Lane has created scholarship funds at Columbia University Business Graduate School, and Boston University College of Fine Arts Undergraduate School, (B.F.A) as well as major support to the University of Massachusetts, Emerson College and Fiorello H. La Guardia High School for the Performing Arts School.
+Lane has created scholarship funds at Columbia University Business Graduate School, and Boston University College of Fine Arts Undergraduate School, (B.F.A) as well as major support to the University of Massachusetts, Emerson College and Fiorello H. La Guardia High School for the Performing Arts.